Reporting sexual assault

 SMU Police also notify the appropriate external law enforcement agency that sexual assault has been reported and is under investigation.

 A student may decide immediately or at a later date to pursue charges and prosecution in a Texas criminal court.
 A student also may decide not to pursue charges.
-In addition, a student may decide to pursue an internal grievance process under the University’s Title IX (Sexual Misconduct) policy.
+In addition, a student may decide to pursue an internal grievance process under the University’s Title IX Harassment Policy.

 SMU Police, 214-768-3333, can provide information and assistance with the criminal process; the SMU Title IX Coordinator in the Office of Institutional Access and Equity, 214-768-3601, can provide information and assistance with the internal grievance process.
 Learn more about criminal and internal grievance options here.